DR. MICHAEL-THOMAS FOUMAI

 With deep ties to the Hawaiʻi Youth Symphony, Dr. Foumai’s work for the state’s premier youth orchestra organization began when he severed as the associate concertmaster.
 His close relationship with former directors Henry Miyamura and John Devlin has led to the creation of a combined 17 new works for orchestra, band and chamber ensembles, including Liu-Si, a large scale choral-concerto-symphony based on the Tiananmen Square protests of 1989.
 Composed for Hawaii Symphony Orchestra concertmaster Iggy Jang, the four movement work brought together the youth orchestra, university symphony and Honolulu Symphony Chorus in a work supported through the MetLife Creative Connections Grant.
 Dr. Foumai’s relationship with the youth symphony continues today.
 Working closely with director Joseph Stepec and executive director Randy Wong, Elysium was commissioned and will premiere in the fall of 2019.
 A work based on themes from the Beethoven symphonies, it celebrates the organizations 55th anniversary and Beethoven’s 250th anniversary by bringing together the beginning strings and ukulele programs with the top orchestra in concert.

-Performance highlights include the premieres of The Spider Thread with George Manahan and the American Composers Orchestra at Carnegie Hall, Music from the Castle of Heaven with Osmo Vänskä and the Minnesota Orchestra at Orchestra Hall, Three Scenes from the Hell Screen with Francesco Lecce Chong and the Milwaukee Symphony, The Light-Bringer with Matthew Kraemer and the Buffalo Philharmonic Orchestra and with James Feddeck and the Aspen Philharmonic Orchestra, and Nataraja with David Alan Miller and the Albany Symphony.
+Performance highlights include Concerto Grosso with Yannick Nézet-Séguin and the Philadelphia Orchestra, The Spider Thread with George Manahan and the American Composers Orchestra at Carnegie Hall, Music from the Castle of Heaven with Osmo Vänskä and the Minnesota Orchestra at Orchestra Hall, Three Scenes from the Hell Screen with Francesco Lecce Chong and the Milwaukee Symphony, The Light-Bringer with Matthew Kraemer and the Buffalo Philharmonic Orchestra and with James Feddeck and the Aspen Philharmonic Orchestra, and Nataraja with David Alan Miller and the Albany Symphony.

 As winner of the American Young Composers Competition in 2014, Dr. Foumai was commissioned to compose Becoming Beethoven for Robert Moody and the Portland Symphony Orchestra to celebrate the institutions 90th season.
 His relationship with the orchestra would continue with a commission in 2019 for The Telling Rooms, a work developed in partnership with the PSO and Portland-based youth writing center Telling Room.
 Premiered under Eckart Preu, the work set the words of three young writers from Maine who wrote profound prose on the role of color in their daily lives.